-When Shaun finally got to read his letter he saw it was only the college prospectus with no invitation to interview.
-The only glimmer of hope was the final sentences in the accompanying letter: “Applicants will be informed in due course if they have progressed to the next stage of the selection process.
+When Shaun finally got to read the letter he saw it was only the college prospectus with no definite information about an interview.
+The only glimmer of hope was in the final sentence: “Applicants will be informed in due course if they have progressed to the next stage of the selection process.
 This will involve taking a series of oral tests to assess their suitability for the course.”

-The summer weeks passed and the first week of September began, but no letter had arrived.
-Shaun presumed that his application had been unsuccessful, but not knowing for certain had him demented.
+The summer dragged with an ever-present tension at home.
+The first week of September ended and still no letter had arrived.
+I presumed that the application had been unsuccessful, but not knowing had me demented.

-There was no phone at home and none of the neighbours had one either.
-This meant the public phone in the local pub was the only option.
-The noise in the bar made it almost impossible to hear anything.
-By the time the guy ahead of him got off the phone there were three other impatient customers behind him listening to every word.
-The college secretary reluctantly agreed to check through the records, while his change continued to disappear at an alarming rate.
-Finally, she confirmed that his name was on the list of those called for interview.
+We had no phone at home and none of the neighbours had one either.
+The public phone in the local pub was the only option.
+The noise of the bar and the Crumlin Road outside made it almost impossible to hear.
+By the time the guy ahead of me got off the phone there were three other impatient customers behind listening to every word.
+The college secretary reluctantly agreed to check through the records, while the coins disappeared at an alarming rate.
+Finally, she confirmed that my name was on the list of those called for interview.